i-ape/fasting-rust/notes.md

 this is my tree, i recently altered main alot to make it a node rather than the main process, this maybe kinda dumb cause i have a mental amount of errors

-integrated login functions into main, tomorrow hopefully I can get the rest of the user folder to function through main
+integrated login functions into main, tomorrow hopefully I can get the rest of the user folder to function through main next i will try to slim down main so it only works as a center rather than a function point